 Unless you're Miss Daisy and you have an ageless Morgan Freeman to drive you from place to place, statistics say you will at some point in your life be stopped and ticketed for a moving violation.
 Failure to yield, speeding, improper left turn, all the old stand-bys.

-What does it mean to have your moving violation “fixed” by a lawyer?
+What does it mean to have your ticket "fixed"?

-Is it worth it for you to hire a lawyer to “fix” your ticket?
+So, is it worth it for you to hire a lawyer to “fix” your traffic ticket?